pombredanne/REBIN/README.md

 LINUX

 ##What is REBIN?
 Creating a web service really should be this easy.
 Doesn't matter if you program in C, C++, Python, Ruby or even C# Mono.
 Expose the functionality of your app or script in just a few seconds with an API endpoint.

+##Starting REBIN
+Assuming you are using the default configurations with node.js and redis, starting REBIN is as simple as

+    (ensure you are in the /REBIN/rebin/app.js):

+    node app.js

 ##Basic Use Case
 You have already or have created a CLI based application or script.
 It takes input, it produces output.
 Now, how do you expose your work to the web so you can utilize via a web service.
 REBIN takes care of that!